top of page

 Lunar Codex files were onboard on the Artemis 1 mission to orbit the Moon and return to Earth from November 16 to December 11, 2022.

-Lunar Codex files are now being integrated with the Intuitive Machines Mission 1 (IM1) lander, scheduled for launch to the Lunar South Pole in Q1 2023.
+Lunar Codex files are now being integrated with a partner time capsule for forwarding to the NASA CLPS-TO-19D 1 mission lander, scheduled for launch to the southern hemisphere of the Moon in mid-2024.

 Codex-carrying launches are scheduled over 2022-2024.
-The Artemis 1 mission is a non-archival mission from perspective of the Lunar Codex project, orbiting the Moon and returning.
+The Artemis 1 mission is a non-archival mission from perspective of the Lunar Codex project, orbiting the Moon and returning to Earth.
+Similarly our Freya time capsule is destined for a non-landing mission.

 Astrobotic Peregrine Lunar Lander